myxp-lyp/Discourse-Features-Enhance-Detection-of-Document-Level-Machine-Generated-Content/README.md

 3. Use DTransformer.py to predict the results
 NOTE that transformer dependencies has to replace the original one as we have hierarchy level transformer

+The writingprompts dataset are available in as it is too large.

 We also provided revised_text.txt, which contains 3 documents and 10 paragraphs specified in the paper.
 These were randomly selected from writingpromts test set.